 Odyssey Guide to Uzbekistan – Bradley Mayhew

-Like all Odyssey guides, this book lacks a lot of practical detail, but makes up for it with the most thorough investigation of Uzbekistan’s culture and points of interest.
+Like all Odyssey guides, this book lacks a lot of practical detail and hasn’t been updated in ages, but it makes up for it with the most thorough investigation of Uzbekistan’s culture and points of interest.
 A must-have for anyone serious about traveling in Uzbekistan.